mozsearch/mozsearch/docs/aws.md

 select Python 3.9 for the Runtime, and use the existing `lambda_indexer_start_role` for the execution role.
 This gives the task permissions to create indexer instances.
 Once you hit "Create function", you can use the Actions menu on the "Function code" section to upload the zip file.
-Be sure to also edit the "Basic Settings" section to set the Handler to `lambda-indexer-start.start` (this refers to the `start` function in the `lambda-indexer-start.py` file inside the generated `lambda.zip`), and to give it a reasonable timeout (e.g. 1 minute).
+Be sure to also edit the "Runtime Settings" section of the "Code" tab to set the Handler to `lambda-indexer-start.start` (this refers to the `start` function in the `lambda-indexer-start.py` file inside the generated `lambda.zip`), and to give it a reasonable timeout (e.g. 1 minute).
 Finally, in the Designer pane at the top, you can add a trigger to control